lhurtadogarcia/TFM_Lucia/README.md

 # Master's thesis - Lucía Hurtado de Mendoza García de La-Chica

-> Research done on the determination of common transcriptomic alterations in neuromuscular diseases.
+> Research analysis done on the determination of common transcriptomic alterations in neuromuscular diseases.

 ## REQUIREMENTS
 * R version 4